FAQs

 Contact Westpac on 132 032

-How do I set up my BillWill using my billing details
+How do I set up a BillWill Planner or Concierge using my billing details

 Set up time varies between 5-minutes and 1 hour depending on the number of bills to be added to your BillWill.

-Gathering all your bills together prior to starting will make this process faster and easier.
+Gathering all the bills and subscriptions you wish to include together prior to starting will make this process faster and easier.
 You can save your progress at any point and come back later.
-If you connect your bank accounts using Open Banking, you will not need to pre-gather all your bills and set up can take less than 10 minutes.
+If Planner customers connect their bank accounts using Open Banking, they will not need to pre-gather all their bills and subscriptions while set up can take less than 10 minutes.
+Open Banking functionality for BillWill Concierge is coming soon.

 Provider name and account/customer number are the most important details for us to identify a bill.
 Your date of birth and the date and amount of your last payment are also helpful.